 The purpose of this powerful new series from Lenné Eidson Espenschied is to help lawyers develop a practical, working knowledge of the principles of logic, argumentation, and persuasion.
 “Logic” is a study of the principles of sound reasoning; “Argumentation” is the process of reasoning systematically to support a proposition; “Persuasion” is the process by which a person’s attitudes are influenced by communications from other people.
-This four-part web series will take place on Thursdays in June 2022.
+This is a 4-part series of one hour sessions.

 Scroll to the bottom of the page to see Lenné describe why you should attend.